mrscotty/myperl/README.md

 For these packages, the native debian package seems to work well.

 The ex/ directory contains a couple of examples, simple and complex.
+To build libdbd-mysql, for example, run the following:

+    cd ex/libdbd-mysql-myperl && make package

 # ADDITIONAL INFO